Think and Grow Rich. The Automatic Millionaire. The Simple Path to Wealth . . .

 Your Operating Expenses will give you a good idea of whether you need to cut costs, or whether you’ve got some wiggle room to add in a couple of nice-to-haves.

 Your Costs of Goods Sold will help you determine whether you’re charging enough for your products or services to begin with… We can quickly see if you’re selling things for a profit or loss.
 And how your price points and profit size up against the competition.

 It’s actually not quite as complicated as we fear it is, and understanding the nuances can make all the difference in how we approach our books.

 Now, once you’ve got a solid grip on both of these principles, your mind may start venturing off into a world of other questions…

-Like, “is my business even registered the right way?!”
+Is your business even registered the right way?

 Take some time to comb through the pros and cons of an LLC vs. a C or S Corp and decide which makes the most sense for your business.

 And above all, make sure you avoid the trap that keeps so many business owners in the dark about their financials…

 Don’t shy away from telling me when they don’t understand something.

 It inevitably happens with every client, and I have to whack them up over the head with the same wakeup call…